PapkuWorld/Polymath-University/README.md

 *

 ### Engineering
-* PhD in Aerospace Engineering
+* PhD in Systems Engineering